 Two scenarios of population dynamics presented in this manuscript were distinguished by plant fecundity (see Plant fecundity for details).
 In scenario 1, plant cohorts were recorded.
-In scenario 2, plant cohorts were assigned by their size because the emergence timing of the sampled plants were not included under the assumption that plant size decreases as emergence is delayed (Table 1).
+In scenario 2, plant cohorts were assigned by their size because the emergence timing of the sampled plants was not included under the assumption that plant size decreases as emergence is delayed (Table 1).
 All the parameters were calculated for a female-only population.